neumino/reqlite/CONTRIBUTING.md

 You can contribute in different ways:

-1. Open an issue.
+- Open an issue.
 If you do, please provide enough information for us to be able to reproduce the bug:

-- The query that failed
+  - The query that failed.
-- The expected output
+  - The expected output.
-- The data in your table if your query involve accessing data from a table
+  - The data in your table if your query involve accessing data from a table.

-2. Submit a pull requests.
+- Submit a pull requests.
 Before submiting a pull request:

   - Make sure that the tests pass.
   - Follow the existing coding style, there are no strong rules at the moment, but please try to keep a similar style.
   - If you fix a bug, add a test.
 This make merging the request easier since with Travis, we won't have to locally test your code

 ## How Reqlite works?